redhat-cip/software-factory/docs/auths.rst

 Local user management
 ^^^^^^^^^^^^^^^^^^^^^

-For simple deployments without a Identity Provider, you can manage the users through the SFManager command-line utility in the :ref:`User Management <sfmanager-user-management>` section.
-(except for the default admin user, defined in the sfconfig.yaml file) can be done through the SFmanager command-line utility :ref:`User management <sfmanager-user-management>`.
-This backend allows to have a user database locally.
+For simple deployments without an Identity Provider, you can manage the users through the SFManager command-line utility (except for the default admin user, defined in the sfconfig.yaml file).
+See SFmanager command-line :ref:`User management <user-management>` documentation for more details.

 Other authentication settings